sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 AND class in ('primary', 'motorway');
 ```

-It seems our LTE network covers almost 100% of the highways.
+It seems your LTE network covers almost 100% of the highways.
 A good number to call out in a marketing campaign.

 ### Estimating quality of LTE signal on Dutch highways

-In the previous section we found outs that almost all highways in Netetherlands are within a range of LTE tower.
-But the LTE signal may have a different quality depeneding on how close is the tower or how many towers we have.
+In the previous section you found out that almost all highways in Netetherlands are within a range of LTE tower.
+But the LTE signal may have a different quality depeneding on how close is the tower or how many towers you have.
 The next question you may ask as an analyis is what motorways in the NL have poor signal quality.

-For this we need to build a signal decay model.
-We will also H3 to represents signal distribution around the cell towers.
-H3 functions from `CARTO’s Analytics Toolbox` will help us with that.
+For this you need to build a signal decay model.
+You will also H3 to represents signal distribution around the cell towers.
+H3 functions from `CARTO’s Analytics Toolbox` will help you with that.

-In the following query, we will create a table with an H3 cell id for each cell tower.
-To get the H3 cell id, we will use the `H3_FROMGEOGPOINT` function:
+In the following query, you will create a table with an H3 cell id for each cell tower.
+To get the H3 cell id, you will use the `H3_FROMGEOGPOINT` function:

 ```
 CREATE OR REPLACE TABLE geolab.geography.nl_lte AS